hamza-mohd/clarkio.github.io/src/pages/blog/old-posts/2024-02-28-meshery-performance.md

 ### **Meshery: Beyond Load Generation**

 Meshery isn't just a load generator—it’s a **Kubernetes-native performance management platform**.
-It can deploy test workloads, run benchmarking scenarios, and contextualize results with **actual infrastructure state and service mesh configuration**.
+It can deploy test workloads, run benchmarking scenarios, and contextualize results with **actual infrastructure state and configuration**.

 This is the difference between "it was slow" and "it was slow because of policy X, mTLS, or Envoy filter Z."

 ### **What I Love About Meshery’s Performance Characterization**

-#### ✅ **Service Mesh Awareness**
+#### ✅ **Kubernetes, GCP, AWS, Azure Awareness**

-Meshery speaks the language of Istio, Linkerd, Consul, and more.
-When you run a test, it understands sidecars, telemetry overhead, traffic shaping policies, and retries.
-It accounts for mesh-induced latency.
+Meshery speaks the language of all the CNCF projects and more.
+When you run a test, it understands Azure, Google Cloud Platform, AWS, and Kubernetes sidecars, telemetry overhead, traffic shaping policies, and retries.
+It accounts for data plane-induced latency.

 #### ✅ **Repeatable Test Profiles**